 2013-14 Fantasy NBA Awards: The Fixies, Part I

-So good in fact that we’re going to punish your fantasy brain with more words, recaps, previews and made up stats than you can shake a stick at.
+We’ve had such a good time in fact that we’re going to punish your fantasy brain with more words, recaps, previews and made up stats than you can shake a stick at.

 Enjoy Zack’s ability to maintain both flow and word-count restrictions, while I plod along obliterating structure and limits like someone reading you the 10 Commandments of Fantasy Basketball (note to self…article idea).